 I have a recurring dream: I am crouching on the cliff edge of a very high mountain, paralyzed by the proximity of the deep abyss that I cannot see but feel, scared out of my depth of losing my grip and falling.
 Curiously, one night I somehow knew in my dream that I was dreaming and even though I could not wake myself from it I could think about it while I was in it.
 So I thought to myself: Hang on, if I’m dreaming then nothing can really happen to the real-life me, right?
 So what if I just let go and see what happens?
 And so I did….

 … and no, I didn’t just take off and fly (gotcha).
 But it turns out I wasn’t crashing down in free fall either.
 It was more like a very soft descent.
-Like I was sitting on a cloud and slowly let down at a very agreeable speed.
+Like I was sitting on a cloud and was slowly being let down at a very agreeable speed.
 And when I landed it wasn’t in scary no-man’s-land but in a lightfilled room with lots of people I didn’t know but who looked kind and friendly.

 Shortly afterwards the dream ended and I woke, still flabbergasted by how this deeply fearful moment had transformed itself into a mesmerizing experience of curiosity and pleasant surprise.